Medvedev misses out on world number one return

 Medvedev, 26, needed to reach the semi-finals to overtake Novak Djokovic, but lost 7-6 (9-7) 6-3 to eighth seed Hurkacz in Thursday's quarter-final.

-Medevev trailed 5-2 in the first set, fought back to 5-5 but then lost the tie break 9-7.
+Medvedev trailed 5-2 in the first set, fought back to 5-5 but then lost the tie-break 9-7.

-Hurkacz, 25, then gained breaks in the fifth and ninth games of set two.
+Hurkacz sealed success with breaks in the fifth and ninth games of set two.

-The Polish player, who beat Roger Federer in the quarter-finals at Wimbledon last summer, will now play either Spain's Carlos Alcaraz, the 14th seed, or Serbia's unseeded Miomir Kecmanovic.
+The 25-year-old Hurkacz, who beat Roger Federer in the quarter-finals at Wimbledon last summer, will now play either Spain's 14th seed Carlos Alcaraz or Serbia's unseeded Miomir Kecmanovic.

-In February, Medvedev became only the 27th player to top the ATP Tour world rankings, although he only stayed there for three weeks before Djokovic regained top spot.
+In February, Medvedev became only the 27th player to top the ATP Tour world rankings, although he only stayed there for three weeks before Djokovic regained the position.

-Djokovic has only played in one ATP Tour event in 2022 - the Dubai Tennis Championships when he lost in the quarter-finals - as a result of his refusal to be vaccinated against Covid-19, which saw him unable to compete in the Australian Open as well as the Indian Wells and Miami Open tournaments in the United States.
+Serbian Djokovic has only played in one ATP Tour event in 2022 - the Dubai Tennis Championships when he lost in the quarter-finals - as a result of his refusal to be vaccinated against Covid-19.

+That saw him unable to compete in the Australian Open as well as the Indian Wells and Miami Open tournaments in the United States.

 - Ask Martin Lewis Podcast: How is the government planning to tackle online scam ads?